Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison

-MICE-RF instead uses random forests for the univariate conditional models in MICE \citep[e.g.,][]{missForest, Shah:2014}.
+MICE-RF instead uses random forests for the univariate conditional models in MICE \citep[e.g.,][]{missforest, Shah:2014}.
 Random forests \citep{randomForest,breiman:2001} is an ensemble tree method which builds multiple decision trees to the data, instead of a single tree like CART.
 Specifically, random forests constructs multiple decision trees using bootstrapped samples of the original, and only uses a sample of the predictors for the recursive partitions in each tree.
 This approach can reduce the prevalence of unstable trees as well as the correlation among individual trees significantly, since it prevents the same variables from dominating the partitioning process across all trees.
-Theoretically, the decorrelation should result in predictions with less variance \citep{HastieESL:2009}.
+Theoretically, this decorrelation should result in predictions with less variance \citep{HastieESL:2009}.

 For imputation, the analyst first trains a random forests model for each $\textbf{Y}_{(j)}$ using available cases, given all other variables.
 Next, the analyst generates predictions for ${\bf Y}_{\textrm{mis},j}$ under that model.
-Specifically, for any categorical $\textbf{Y}_{(j)}$, and given any particular combination in $(\{\textbf{Y}_k^{(t)}: k<j\}, \{\textbf{Y}_k^{(t-1)}: k>j\})$, the analyst first generates predictions for each tree based on the values $\textbf{Y}_{j}^{obs}$ in the corresponding leaf for that tree, and then uses the most commonly occurring majority level of among all predictions from all the trees.
+Specifically, for any categorical $\textbf{Y}_{(j)}$, and given any particular combination in $(\{\textbf{Y}_k^{(t)}: k<j\}, \{\textbf{Y}_k^{(t-1)}: k>j\})$, the analyst first generates predictions for each tree based on the values $\textbf{Y}_{j}^{\textrm{obs}}$ in the corresponding leaf for that tree, and then uses the most commonly occurring majority level of among all predictions from all the trees.
 For a continuous $\textbf{Y}_{(j)}$, the analyst instead uses the average of all the predictions from all the trees.
 The iterative process again cycles through all the variables, for $T$ total iterations, and the values at the final iteration make up a completed dataset.
 A particularly important hyperparameter in random forests is the maximum number of trees $d$.

-For our evaluations, we use the \textsf{mice} package in R to implement both MICE-CART and MICE-RF.
-We retain the default settings in \textsf{mice} to mimic the common practice in real world applications.
+For our evaluations, we use the \texttt{mice} R package to implement both MICE-CART and MICE-RF, and retain the default hyperparameter setting in the package to mimic the common practice in real world applications.
 Specifically, we set the minimum number of observations in each terminal leaf to 5 and the pruning threshold to 0.0001 in MICE-CART.
 In MICE-RF, the maximum number of trees $d$ is set to be 10.